typelevel/Laika/docs/markup.md

 On the other hand, adoption is not nearly as high as for Markdown, and some of the syntax is more verbose and less intuitive or legible than Markdown.

+Apparently there is no official test suite for reStructuredText, therefore to add a realistic test to the Laika test suite a full transformation of the reStructuredText specification itself is integrated into Laika's test suite.